History of the Aether Theory

 misconceptions of the nature of reality that can only be described as

 incomplete at best and paradoxical at worst.
-After that initial
+After the initial

 misinterpretation of 1887, one misconception led to another, widening the